Finding the Best Banks in Florida

 Best Regional Bank: BankUnited

 With a wide variety of account options, BankUnited is likely to meet your financial needs.
 The Value and Value Rewards Plus checking accounts are some of its most popular choices among consumers.
 The Value account has a manageable monthly fee of $7, though you can avoid it just by maintaining a $500 average balance.
-If you’re more interest-centric, the Value Rewards account provides a 1.50% three-month introductory APY -- a rate higher than those of its peers.

 The increasingly common health savings account (HSA) is an offer at BankUnited.
 In addition, if you want a traditional savings option, the Value savings account calls for a $300 average daily balance to get rid of its $5 monthly fee.
 Just as with Wells Fargo, though, CDs remain the sole way to receive high APYs.
 These start rather low but end up at 1.74% for 60 months.